AdobeDocs/campaign.en/help/v8/start/capability-matrix.md

 >
 >If you are unsure of your deployment model or have any question, please get in touch with your account team.

-## Removed features{#gs-removed}
+## Unsupported features{#gs-removed}

-To align with Campaign v8 new architecture and deployment model, some historic Campaign Classic v7 capabilities are no longer available in Campaign v8.
+To align with Campaign v8 new architecture and deployment model, some historic Campaign Classic v7 capabilities are no longer supported with Campaign v8, such as:

 * Coupons
 * Web tracking
 * Surveys
-* Social Marketing
+* Social Marketing with Facebook
 * ACS Connector (Prime offering)
 * Integration with LDAP
 * User/Password sign in

+>[!NOTE]
+>
+>Some non-available or unsupported features can still be visible in the user interface.